 Transmogrification - A chamber that accepts gold to replace current equipment with a random new piece.

-Shrine Shop - Allows you to choose one of three shrines to use.
+Shrine Shop - Allows the player to choose one of three shrines to use.
 Dragons will appear when the player attempts to blow the shrines up.

 Pawnbroker - Buys items from the player for half price.
 The shopkeeper transforms the whole shop into tar tiles when turning hostile.